 We’ve all seen photos, heard stories, or seen them on T.V. – Extravagant charity events that the rich and famous attend to have an amazing time (normally in an amazing venue) and give back!
 Think Gossip Girl parties hosted by the one and only Lily Vanderwoodson.
 I’m all about the giving back and definitely all about a good party but by no means am I part of the “rich and famous” posse.
-So, until last weekend, I didn’t think that the philanthropic ball life was for me.
+So, until this, I didn’t think that the philanthropic ball life was for me.
 WRONG.
 It is amazing and my little broke self was still able to give back, and have an amazing time!
 I’m here to tell you to try the same.

 My First Event – Marbles Imagination Ball

 I was lucky enough to snag a couple tickets the Imagination Ball at Marbles Kids Museum through work!
 I was a little nervous about showing up for an event with little to give but we made it work, were able to contribute and had the best time!
 This event was the perfect intro to philanthropy.
 Hosted at a kids museum, the event was complete with face painters, fairy hair, a silent auction, and an absolutely fantastic band.
 There was even a parade with glowsticks and glasses (Those goofy pictures you see below – The results of that parade).
 The event raised of $150,000 for scholarships to send kids to amazing summer camps that normally wouldn’t be able to!
-This event was one of a kind but I cannot wait to go back and I will definitely be on the lookout for more like it!
+It was a one of a kind event that I cannot wait to go back to and I will definitely be on the lookout for more like it!
 See you there?

 I pulled together a few tricks for how to get in, dress up, have fun, and most of all – contribute to amazing causes!
 Philanthropy isn’t only for the rich folks guys.
 We broke folk can do it too and in the fun, fancy way!